 - New Scots Ceilidh – workshops with the New Scots community, possibly from August and certainly September, leading to a celebration "ceilidh"

 - WHALE Arts – daytime interactive activities around a number of themes - food, sustainability, placemaking and wellbeing

-- The Lyell Centre @ Heriot-Watt – daytime drop in activities and talks, themed around marine and earth science (but other contributions welcome!)
+- The Lyell Centre @ Heriot-Watt – daytime drop in activities and talks

 - Leith Labs @ Ocean Terminal - table-top drop-in experiments, "science busking", informal talks and discussions